Admission Requirements

 It is hard to say because each student's situation is unique.
 Check out the Admission for International Students website for more information.

 We try our best to turn around acceptance notifications as soon as possible.
-We aim for two to three weeks after you submit your complete application, but it may take longer.
-We typically notify candidates who receive a graduate assistantship a week after the acceptance notice is sent out.
+We aim for two weeks after you submit your completed and verified application, but it may take longer.

 Questions?